GeraltofESSEC/group_project_for_EL/README.md

 # Ensemble-Learning Group Project

-by Congjie AN, Jialin DU, Zeli PAN, Yifan WANG
+by Congjie **AN**, Jialin **DU**, Zeli **PAN**, Yifan **WANG**

 This is the ensemble-learning group project of DSBA program, ESSEC & CentraleSupélec.
-This group project consists of two parts: a kaggle competition to predict Airbnb price in New York and an implementation of decision tree from scratch.
+This group project consists of two parts:
+- a kaggle competition to predict Airbnb price in New York
+- an implementation of decision tree from scratch (CART.ipynb)

 For each part, there are detailed steps in the jupyter notebooks.
-The content of this readme is similar to the report.

----
+For the convenience of understanding, we show the **description of part II** here.

 ---